 Traditional Wedding Dress Colors Around the World

 In Western cultures, the white wedding dress is common.
+To maintain the beauty of such dresses, a weekly ring cleaning routine is essential.
 But, in other parts of the world, brides wear different colors and styles.
 These choices reflect the deep cultural meanings of color and how bridal fashion varies across societies.

 Chinese, Japanese, and Korean Bridal Wear Traditions